 Resistant Starch Craze

 I can’t talk about starch in 2014 without addressing resistant starch (RS).
 This is the form of starch that is indigestible, meaning it’s food for our gut bacteria and not food for us.
 Supplementing unmodified potato starch (the densest form of RS) is the latest craze in the paleo community, largely fueled by the passion of three people: Richard Nikoley, Dr. Grace Liu and Tim Steele (aka Tatertot Tim).
 They believe it preferentially feeds beneficial bacteria (bifidobacteria specifically) and can therefore help a myriad of health problems.
 Not surprisingly, there are people in the paleo community who disagree.
-Jeff Leach (from the American Gut Project) and Dr. Sarah Ballantyne (author of the Paleo Approach), both endorse eating a variety of fruits and vegetables that naturally feed a diverse microbiome, and warn against supplementing with anything that preferentially feeds certain bacteria over others.
+Dr. Sarah Ballantyne (author of the Paleo Approach), endorses eating a variety of fruits and vegetables that naturally feed a diverse microbiome, and warns against supplementing with anything that preferentially feeds certain bacteria over others.
 Just because bifidobacteria is more heavily researched doesn’t mean it’s more beneficial than the hundreds of species we know less about.
 Then there are people who specifically warn against resistant starch, such as Dr. Norm Robillard and Dr. Allison Siebecker, experts in SIBO (small intestine bacteria overgrowth).
 They got concerned when RS leaders started recommending RS supplementation as a cure for SIBO, when their experience is that it can greatly worsen the condition.
 So, what to think?
 You can browse the comment sections on any of the resistant starch articles (here are a few.)
 You’ll find people are self-experimenting with resistant starch and results vary greatly.
 The more complex your medical issues, the more likely you are to have trouble with resistant starch.
 Update 2015: Grace Liu has changed her opinion and now warns people against potato starch supplementation.

 N=1: My Starch Self-Experiments